-Olivia Bailey and Lucy McKevitt from Harrison Drury’s employment law team along with environmental specialist Chloe Harrison from our property litigation team, outline their top tips to help make your business more attractive to prospective employees seeking a greener workplace.
+Lucy McKevitt from Harrison Drury’s employment law team, outline their top tips to help make your business more attractive to prospective employees seeking a greener workplace.

 A recent study by Unily reported that 83 per cent of workers did not feel their workplaces were taking sufficient action to tackle climate change, with 65 per cent stating that they would be more likely to work for a company with robust environmental policies.

 This demonstrates an increasing trend among employees who prefer to, or choose to, work within a workplace with more sustainable policies.
 This is likely to have an impact on employee engagement and retention if business owners do not take suitable measures to create a ‘greener’ working environment.

 To ensure to be seen as a desirable place to work and a business able to draw top talent, it is advisable that employers revisit their company policies and employee handbooks, in order to attract and retain this talent.

 Here are our top tips for employers and HR professionals to help demonstrate to employees their commitment to adopting an environmental policy and proactively seeking to reduce their company’s carbon footprint:

 1. Review terms and conditions for contractors and suppliers

 One solution is utilising climate-friendly contract provisions.
 The Chancery Lane Project, a pro bono initiative comprised of lawyers from across the globe, has produced a range of climate conscious clauses which can be incorporated into various types of contracts.
 These offer a practical means to help companies reach the goal of net zero carbon emissions.